microsoft/VFSForGit/Protocol.md

 If any other object type is requested (`tree`, `blob`, or `tag`), then only that object will be returned.

 `commitDepth` - if the requested object is a `commit`, all parents up to `n` levels deep will be returned, along with all their trees as previously described.
-Does not include any 'blob's.
+Does not include any `blob`s.

 ## `Accept: application/x-gvfs-loose-objects`